AOMediaCodec/av1-spec/annex.b.superframes.md

 ### Bitstream semantics
 {:.no_count}

-**fileSz** specifies the number of bytes in the entire bitstream and is provided by external means.
+**more_data_in_bitstream()** is a system-dependent method of determining whether the end of the bitstream has been reached.
+It returns 1 when there is more data to be read, or 0 when the end of the bitstream has been reached.

 **temporal_unit_size** specifies the length in bytes of the next temporal unit.